 The saying goes, “there is no such thing as bad weather, just bad gear”.
 Dressing appropriately will keep you comfortable and enable you to enjoy your experience.

 Likewise, use modern equipment.
 Ski, snowboard, boot and binding technology has made leaps and bounds over the last decade and learning the sport is now much easier than it once was.
 Take advantage of this by ensuring you are renting equipment that is no more than three years old.
 Same holds true for mountain bikes.
 To navigate Breck’s mountain trails, you need a front suspension bike.
-Just because your bike is labels ‘mountain bike’ doesn’t mean it’s up to the Colorado terrain.
+Just because your bike is labeled ‘mountain bike’ doesn’t mean it’s up to the Breckenridge Colorado terrain.
 If you do bring your own equipment, make sure it’s in good shape and has been tuned recently.

 Ease into it.
 Beyond just the altitude, remember that you are pushing your body in ways it is not accustomed to.
 Drink plenty of water, take breaks, and don’t try to tackle that double-diamond or steep mountain trail on the last run of the day when your legs are gassed.